 The last block of information, Basic recommendations, serves as a checklist for organizing your on-page SEO elements.
 Though these are really the basic rules of on-page optimization, skipping any of them might significantly harm your search visibility.
 For more information on what to keep in mind, take a look at the On-page SEO checklist.

 Golden tip number three: On-page SEO elements make your page attractive for both users and search engines.
 Don’t forget to write them thoroughly.

-Optimise your content with SEO Ideas
+Optimise your content with On Page SEO Checker

 Now, how about the content that has already been published but isn’t performing so well in search results?
 Whether it is your evergreen content, your main landing page or anything else that is important to your business, you surely want to know how to get it into the top 10.